priv-kweihmann/meta-sca/docs/conf/output_formats.md

 | {line}     | starting line of the finding
 | {message}  | the human readable message of the finding
 | {severity} | the set severity of the finding

+## diff format

+The diff format is the same as [console output](#console-format), but shows only the items changed since the last run.
+So this mode might be useful when actively working on recipes and sources